 There are many more errors that are common in Cantonese speakers’ English, but I think this selection represents a good range of levels and grammatical areas to work with.
 Knowing the features of our students’ first language can inform us of why errors occur, and therefore how we might target instruction to fix them in specific ways.
 It is worth taking the time to break down problem areas to prevent them becoming too fossilised at later stages of study, so if you hear your students making these mistakes, take time out to plan a lesson to address them, or the errors simply won’t go away.
 Good luck with these and I hope you find them useful in your teaching.

-If you're a teacher looking to improve the outcomes of your grammar lessons, join us on 8 February for a Teaching skills workshop on Grammar lessons.
+If you're a teacher looking to improve the outcomes of your grammar lessons, join one of our teaching skills workshops held reguarly in Hong Kong.